-In 1989, the Financial Institutions Reform Recovery and Enforcement Act increased enforcement of the Community Reinvestment Act.
+In 1989, the Financial Institutions Reform, Recovery, and Enforcement Act (FIRREA) increased enforcement of the Community Reinvestment Act.
 This Act sought to eliminate bank “redlining” of poor neighborhoods.
 That practice had contributed to the growth of ghettos in the 1970s.
 Regulators now publicly ranked banks as to how well they “greenlined” neighborhoods.
 Fannie Mae and Freddie Mac reassured banks that they would securitize these subprime loans.
 That was the “pull” factor complementing the “push” factor of the CRA.
-(Source: John Carney, “The Phony Time-Gap Alibi for the Community Reinvestment Act,” Business Insider, June 26, 2009.)

 The Fed Raised Rates on Subprime Borrowers

-Banks, hit hard by the the 2001 recession, welcomed the new derivative products.
-In December 2001, Federal Reserve Chairman Alan Greenspan lowered the fed funds rate to 1.75 percent.
-The Fed lowered it again in November 2002 to 1.24 percent.
+Banks hit hard by the 2001 recession welcomed the new derivative products.
+In December 2001, Federal Reserve Chairman Alan Greenspan lowered the fed funds rate to 1.75%.
+The Fed lowered it again in November 2002 to 1.25%.

 It also created an asset bubble in real estate in 2005.
 The demand for mortgages drove up demand for housing, which homebuilders tried to meet.
 With such cheap loans, many people bought homes as investments to sell as prices kept rising.

 Many of those with adjustable-rate loans didn't realize the rates would reset in three to five years.
 In 2004, the Fed started raising rates.
-By the end of the year, the fed funds rate was 2.25 percent.
-By the end of 2005, it was 4.25 percent.
-By June 2006, the rate was 5.25 percent.
+By the end of the year, the fed funds rate was 2.25%.
+By the end of 2005, it was 4.25%.
+By June 2006, the rate was 5.25%.
 Homeowners were hit with payments they couldn't afford.
-For more, see Past Fed Funds Rate.
+These rates rose much faster than past fed funds rates.